This checklist is intended for homes in Lakeport Cluster, which are more than 30 years old and unique in several ways.

 - Although the cluster’s landscaping contractor takes care of common areas, our own driveways, yards, and other areas are our responsibility.
 Residents should not dump what they collect into the wooded common areas or on the street.
-Instead, they should dispose of leaves and other debris from yards (e.g., fallen branches, dead outdoor potted annuals), patios, driveways, decks, and entranceways by placing them in large compostable paper yard-waste bags available at home improvement stores and Costco.
+Instead, they should dispose of leaves and other debris from yards (e.g., fallen and pruned branches, dead outdoor potted annuals), patios, driveways, decks, and entranceways by placing them in large compostable paper yard-waste bags available at home improvement stores and Costco.
 Pickup for yard waste is Thursdays.

 - Fire-retardant plywood roof sheathing must be replaced if the material degrades due to high attic temperatures, which can cause it to fail to retard the spread of fire.

 - Check wood siding and trim for signs of splintering, deterioration, softness, green mildew, or other discoloration.
 These are indicative of potential wood damage.
 Replace damaged siding and trim following Cluster standards for material and color.
 In the case of mildew or discoloration, ask a home improvement provider to suggest the appropriate cleaner to preserve the wood.

 - In past winters several Lakeport residents have had to deal with burst water pipes as a result of freezing temperatures.
 If you have pipes that are vulnerable, you should take steps to avoid broken pipes and potentially costly damage and repairs.
 It is also a good idea to arrange with a neighbor to have access to each other’s homes in case one or the other of you is out of town when this (or some other emergency) arises.

 - Turn off the inside valves of the water lines to outdoor spigots.
 Typically (but not always), the valves are located in the same room as the hot water heater or the main water shutoff.
 After turning off the water, open the outdoor spigot to drain the line so that there is no water in the line to freeze over the winter.